VirgilSecurity/virgil-sdk-net/README.md

 ## Support

 Our developer support team is here to help you.
-You can find us on [Twitter](https://twitter.com/virgilsecurity) and [email](support).
+You can find us on [Twitter](https://twitter.com/virgilsecurity) and [email][support].

 [support]: mailto:support@virgilsecurity.com